csmanea/testing-workshops/oci-ignite-advanced/intro/intro.md

 # Introduction

-The labs in this workshop cover an introduction to **Oracle Cloud Infrastructure (OCI) Core Services**, including Virtual Cloud Networks (VCN), Compute, and Storage services.
-These labs also provide some of the foundational skills and knowledge you will need to attempt the [Oracle Cloud Infrastructure Foundations Certification](https://learn.oracle.com/ols/learning-path/become-an-oci-foundation-associate/35644/98057) offered by Oracle University.
+The labs in this workshop cover a level 100 set of skills for **Oracle Cloud Infrastructure (OCI) Core Services**, including Virtual Cloud Networks (VCN), Autonomous Database, Oracle Kubernetes Engine (OKE).
+These labs also provide some of the foundational skills and knowledge you will need to attempt the [Oracle Cloud Infrastructure Architect Associate Certification](https://education.oracle.com/oracle-cloud-infrastructure-2022-architect-associate/pexam_1Z0-1072-22) offered by Oracle University.

-The Oracle Cloud Infrastructure Foundations Certification provides candidates with foundational knowledge of core cloud computing concepts and an understanding of those services in Oracle Cloud Infrastructure.
-The certification is intended for candidates with technical and non-technical backgrounds who want to validate their understanding of Oracle Cloud Infrastructure.
+The Oracle Cloud Infrastructure Architect Associate exam is designed for individuals who possess a strong foundational knowledge of architecting infrastructure using Oracle Cloud Infrastructure (OCI) services.
+The certification is intended for candidates with technical backgrounds who want to validate their understanding of Oracle Cloud Infrastructure.

 The labs featured on this page cover various solutions, skill levels, and categories based on Oracle Cloud Infrastructure (OCI).